Abbeville Bird and Nature Festival

 Wildlife in HD is a special Award for HD Video and will be awarded to the most inspirational and dynamic film, which clearly illustrates the unique power of moving images as a medium for capturing British Wildlife.

-See previous HD Video Winners: 2012 HD Video winners & 2013 HD Video winners
+See previous HD Video Winners:

-See the Feature Pages:
+See the Winner Feature Pages:

 BWPA 2013 Winners Announced! & Highly Commended Films at the BWPAwards!